maehr/diskriminierungsfreie-metadaten/README.md

 Install [Quarto](https://quarto.org), run `quarto preview manuscript` to preview the manuscript, or run `quarto render manuscript` to render the manuscript.

-Run `quarto publish gh-pages` to publish the manuscript to GitHub Pages.
+Run `cd manuscript && quarto publish gh-pages` to publish the manuscript to GitHub Pages.

 ## Support